gvolpe/trading/README.md

 ### Lib

-Capability traits such as `Time`, `GenUUID`, and potential library abstractions such as `Consumer` and `Producer`, which abstract over different implementations such as Kafka and Pulsar.
+Capability traits such as `Logger`, `Time`, `GenUUID`, and potential library abstractions such as `Consumer` and `Producer`, which abstract over different implementations such as Kafka and Pulsar.

 ### Domain